robmoore-i/practiced/README.md

 python3 practiced.py <practiced config file>
 ```

-You don't need any libraries.
+You don't need any libraries, although my prompt generator has tests in it, using assertpy.

 ## Configuration